Pylons/pyramid/docs/narr/views.rst

   default view).

 ``context``
-  An object representing a Python class that the :term:`context` must be an instance of, *or* the :term:`interface` that the :term:`context` must provide in order for this view to be found and called.
+  An object representing a Python class that the :term:`context` resource must be an instance of, *or* the :term:`interface` that the :term:`context` must provide in order for this view to be found and called.
 This predicate is true when the :term:`context` is an instance of the represented class or if the :term:`context` provides the represented interface; it is otherwise false.

-  If ``context`` is not supplied, the value ``None``, which matches any model, is used.
+  If ``context`` is not supplied, the value ``None``, which matches any resource, is used.

 ``route_name``
   If ``route_name`` is supplied, the view callable will be invoked